Parks and Recreation “Ms. Ludgate-Dwyer Goes to Washington” Spoilers Ahead

 Episode Summary: Andy, Ben, and Ron continue to help April find her dream job.
 And during their trip in Washington, April tells Leslie she wants to leave the Parks Department.
 Leslie gets a promotion.

-Review: The episode did a gorgeous job of showcasing Leslie and April’s relationship.
+Review: “Ms. Ludgate-Dwyer Goes to Washington” did a gorgeous job of showcasing Leslie and April’s relationship.
 Its core focus was on the two of them and the journey they’ve been on since they’ve met.
 Packed with outstanding performances and a fantastic script, this has quickly become one of my favorite episodes.
 And as always it was lovely to watch Andy’s unwavering love for April brought to life in the most inimitably stunning and hilarious manner.

 “Aubrey is my devil child and my girlfriend in crime.
 She will do anything for me, and me for her” (Poehler 264).